commercelayer/commercelayer-docs-resources/organization/object.md

 # The organization object

-The organization object is returned as part of the response body of each successful retrieve API call <b>to the /api/organization endpoint</b>.
+The organization object is returned as part of the response body of each successful retrieve API call to the `/api/organization` endpoint.

 ## Fields